brucellino/upgraded-adventure/_posts/2025-07-14-system-dependency.md

 It was my buddy Schalk Peach way back around 2017-2018 who helped me understand how powerful this feedback loop between vulnerability, component and person would be.
 He was a postgrad student at the CSIR SANREN team during my last few years there, and we had almost daily conversations about the workflows and entity models that would be involved in providing a service like this.
-At the time, we were focussed on perimeter security and directing customer network administrators to specific mitigation actions based on the unintelligible vulnerability reports from Nessus.
+At the time, we were focussed on perimeter security and directing customer network administrators to specific mitigation actions based on the unintelligible vulnerability reports from [Nessus](https://www.tenable.com/products/nessus)[^nessus].

 Every now again I think about him and how far ahead of the curve he was.